Mohamed Elneny: International career

 Elneny helped the national under-23 team qualify for the 2012 Olympics, where he played in all four games as the team reached the last eight, and were knocked out by Japan.

 Elneny made his full international debut with the senior national team in a 2–1 loss against Sierra Leone in September 2011.
 He scored his first goal for Egypt in a 2–2 draw against Jamaica in a friendly on 4 June 2014.

 He was in the Egypt national squad for the Africa Cup of Nations 2017 in Gabon, where the nation finished as runners-up.
-He also helped the team qualify to the 2018 FIFA World Cup tournament in Russia, this is the third time for the Egyptians to participate in the competition after the 1934 and 1990 editions.
+He also helped the team qualify to the 2018 FIFA World Cup tournament in Russia, this was the third time for the Egyptian national team to participate in the competition after the 1934 and 1990 editions.